Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Chediak-Higashi syndrome is characterized by impaired lysis of phagocytosed bacteria, resulting in the development of recurrent bacterial respiratory and other infections, albinism of the skin and eyes are also noted.
+Chediak-Higashi syndrome is characterized by impaired lysis of phagocytized bacteria, resulting in recurrent bacterial respiratory and other infections, and albinism of the skin and eyes.

-Chediak-Higashi syndrome is rare, inherited by autosomal recessive type.
-The syndrome is a consequence of the mutation of the gene responsible for the regulation of intracellular protein transport.
-In neutrophils and other cells (melanocytes, Schwann cells) huge lysosomal granules are formed.
-Abnormal lysosomal granules can not merge with phagosomes, so the absorbed bacteria are not lysed.
+Chediak-Higashi syndrome is rare and is inherited in an autosomal recessive manner.
+The syndrome is a consequence of a mutation in the gene responsible for regulating intracellular protein transport.
+In neutrophils and other cells (melanocytes, Schwann cells), huge lysosomal granules are formed.
+Abnormal lysosomal granules cannot fuse with phagosomes, so the ingested bacteria are not lysed.

-Clinical manifestations include albinism of the eyes and skin, susceptibility to respiratory and other infections.
-In 85% of patients acute development of the disease with fever, jaundice, hepatosplenomegaly, lymphadenopathy, pancytopenia, hemorrhagic diathesis and neurologic changes is noted.
-The acute development of the disease in Chediak-Higashi syndrome is usually fatal within 30 months.
-Transplantation of unfractionated HbA-identical bone marrow can be successful after pre-transplantation cytoreductive chemotherapy.
+Clinical manifestations include ocular and cutaneous albinism and susceptibility to respiratory and other infections.
+Acute disease with fever, jaundice, hepatosplenomegaly, lymphadenopathy, pancytopenia, hemorrhagic diathesis, and neurologic changes is observed in 85% of patients.
+Acute disease in Chédiak-Higashi syndrome is usually fatal within 30 months.
+Transplantation of unfractionated HbA-identical bone marrow after pretransplant cytoreductive chemotherapy may be successful.